Statement of Goals

-- In the School of Business, courses in each department assess student progress and achievement in a variety of ways including course evaluations, external internship evaluations, case competitions, and capstone course projects.
+- In the James T. George School of Business, courses in each department assess student progress and achievement in a variety of ways including course evaluations, external internship evaluations, case competitions, and capstone course projects.

 - The School of Engineering and Technology, including majors in engineering and architecture, utilizes juries, portfolios, research projects/theses, and flight labs (aviation).

-- Measures of student achievement in the School of Liberal Arts include course examinations, juries, recitals, internships, portfolio reviews, performance critiques, internships, exit examinations, and theses.
+- Measures of student achievement in the School of Liberal Arts and Education include course examinations, juries, recitals, internships, portfolio reviews, performance critiques, internships, exit examinations, and theses.

 - The School of Nursing uses direct and indirect indicators of learning, including course evaluations, course embedded assessments, standardized testing using computer software; and senior exit interviews.

 - The School of Pharmacy utilizes a number of formative and summative assessments, in addition to the normal testing procedures for individual courses.
 These include student portfolios, an annual competency examination, the Exam Master Online mock NAPLEX, and Calculations Across the Curriculum.